-We’re excited to announce the inaugural competition of the Recognizing Inspirational School Employees (RISE) Award to spotlight classified school employee’s outstanding contributions to quality education in the United States.
+We’re excited to announce the inaugural competition of the Recognizing Inspiring School Employees (RISE) Award to spotlight classified school employee’s outstanding contributions to quality education in the United States.

 Classified school employees include paraprofessionals, clerical and administrative services, transportation services, food and nutrition services, custodial and maintenance services, security services, health and student services, technical services, and skilled trades.
 They offer essential services to the school community and play a vital role in providing for the welfare, safety, and success of students.